Skip to main content

 These recommendations ensure that, within the selected campaign, search queries are routed to the most relevant ad groups, so the right ads show for the right searches.
 This ensures that there is no overlap or internal competition between ad groups.

-• This tool helps you show more relevant ads to potential customers and guide traffic to the ad group that exactly matches their search terms.
+• Show more relevant ads to potential customers and guide traffic to the ad group that exactly matches their search terms.
 This boosts performance and gets better results than before.

-• The tool identifies ad groups that don't match search terms correctly.
+• Identify ad groups that don't match search terms correctly.
 You can then add these suggested search terms as negatives to ensure that better, more relevant ad groups get the traffic they need.

 Traffic Sculptor for DSA Campaigns